ahnambia/AgentOPS/README.md

 # AgentOPS
 A command-line “agent orchestration” tool that lets non-technical users assemble, run, and monitor multimodal AI pipelines (e.g., retrieval, summarization, decision agents) with a plugin-based architecture.

-AgentOps — System Blueprint
-Architecture at a glance

 ## Architecture at a glance

 - **CLI (Typer)**: Command-line interface that accepts user commands and translates them into YAML DAGs.